Easy 5-Minute Stir Fry Sauce Recipe

 - Authentic: For a more authentic flavor, add 1-2 tablespoons of oyster sauce.
 This will bring a nice depth of umami without overpowering everything else.
 I suggest starting with 1 tablespoon, giving it a taste, and adjusting to your liking from there.
 Enjoy finding your perfect balance!

-- Soy Sauce: If you are soy-free, you can substitute liquid aminos or coconut aminos in the same quantities.
+- Soy-Free: If you are soy-free, you can substitute liquid aminos or coconut aminos in the same quantities.
 If you are looking for a gluten-free option, try Tamari.

 - Chicken Stock: You can use chicken, beef, or veggie broth/stock.
 You can also use water if that’s all you have on hand.